(Adjective) Having temporary effect

 Diagon Alley was even more old-fashioned and far less crowded, but at the same time, the atmosphere was more progressive.
 Shopkeepers flaunted new innovations, he saw fliers bragging about new spells, exploratory potions techniques.
-Evidently, the age of science and enlightenment had not passed over the magical population.
+Evidently, the age of science and enlightenment had not passed over the magical population entirely.
 In all, it was less stagnant than the time he'd grown up in.
-It really wasn't all that bad.
+He'd been expecting worse.

 The people, though, he was feeling less charitable about.
 In this political climate, anyone even vaguely associated with muggles risked being completely outcast.
-So the Alley was perfectly lovely, but it didn't want to share it with him.
+So, the Alley was perfectly lovely, but it didn't want to share with him.

-He needed news and money, but without his inheritance or his job he had neither.
-It wasn't as if he could just walk into the Potter or Black vaults.
+He was vulnerable.
+He needed news and money, but it wasn't as if he could just walk into the Potter or Black vault, and he didn't have a job lined up.
 To that end, he didn't know if he even could call himself a Potter.
 Families counted generations from the past, not every potential branch from the future.

 "You do have family."
 Archaean was smart.
 She knew much more than she should, and she was learning more every hour due to some strange connection neither of them really understood.
 He was lucky to have her, but sometimes he really hated the options she presented him with.

 It was a potentially delicate situation.
 Meeting his ancestors could go wrong in so many ways.